Welcome to Innisfail, Alberta

 Was this upgrade mandatory?

 In accordance with the Town’s Utilities Bylaw, every property in town must have a valid, functioning water meter.
 Even if your meter is still functioning as it should, the upgrade is required to ensure the continuous, uninterrupted collection of data.

-With some meter registers in town having exhausted their lifespan unexpectedly early, now is the most sensible time to implement a town-wide upgrade.
-While it’ll take several months to install new meter registers at every residence and business in town, the technology will ensure the system stays current and effective for up to 20 years.
+With some meter registers in town having exhausted their lifespan, 2018 was the most sensible time to implement a town-wide upgrade.
+It took several months to install new meter registers at every residence and business in town, but the technology will ensure the system stays current and effective for up to 20 years.

 Have previous meter readings been wrong?

 In a word — NO!
 Any meter registers that have failed have had a shorter-than-expected battery life.
 This impacts a meter’s ability to display and transmit data — not its measuring capabilities.
 If your meter goes blank as a result of a dead battery, your current water consumption will be estimated based on your previous water consumption.

 Did these upgrades cause my water bills to go up?

 NO — the capital cost of the project was funded from reserves.